 I’ve been watching the pellet grill market grow year on year in popularity for over more than a decade.
 Traeger was the first to market with a wood pellet grill in the 1980s and is still the market leader to this day.
-While their top of the range Traeger Timberline pellet grills show whats possible at the ‘cutting edge’ of pellet smokers, what about their most popular grills?
-Well for many years their most popular grill has been the Pro Series.
-A good middle range grill suitable for most backyard cooking needs.
-However, the original Pro Series (Gen 1) now sits alongside its upgraded the sibling the Pro Series Gen 2.
-As both grills are still available I wanted to write a post highlighting the differences between the two Pro Series generations.
+While their top-of-the-range Traeger Timberline pellet grills show what’s possible at the ‘cutting edge’ of pellet smokers, what about their most popular grills?
+Well, for many years, their most popular grill has been the Pro Series.
+A good mid-range grill, suitable for most backyard cooking needs.
+However, the original Pro Series (Gen 1) now sits alongside its upgraded sibling, the Pro Series Gen 2.

 Introduction To The Traeger Pro Series Pellet Grills

 I must admit, I find Traeger’s product names a bit confusing.
 As on first impressions, before you review the specs, most people would think a product with ‘Pro’ in the title is a manufacturers top of the range (professional) offering.

 However, with Traeger, that’s not the case.
 The Pro Series now sits in the middle of Traeger’s range.
 And when the Gen 1 Pro Series models the 22 and 34, are finally phased out, the Gen 2 Pro Series models will actually be the lowest cost/entry-level Traeger grills.

 Yes, you have their lower cost/more basic offerings, such as their portable pellet grill, the Tailgater, but that’s not a full-sized grill/smoker.
 As the name implies, its more suited to tailgating.

 The Ironwood and Timberline grills are their more premium offerings.
 I believe Traeger has chosen to put the Pro Series as their mid-range offering because it is their most popular grill.